-- Wireless Radio Indicates whether the Access Point feature of the router is enabled or disabled.
+Wireless Radio - Indicates whether the Access Point feature of the router is enabled or disabled.
 If disabled, the WLAN LED on the front panel will not be lit and the wireless stations will not be able to access the router.
-If enabled, the WLAN LED will be lit up and wireless stations will be able to access the router. - > SSID Enter a value of up to 32 characters.
-The same SSID must be assigned to all wireless devices on your network.
+If enabled, the WLAN LED will be lit up and wireless stations will be able to access the router.

+- SSID Enter a value of up to 32 characters.
+The same SSID must be assigned to all - wireless devices on your network.
 The default SSID is TP-LINK.
 This value is case-sensitive.
-For example, TP-LINK is NOT the same as tp-link. - Region Select your region from the pull-down list.
+For example, TP-LINK is NOT the same as tp-link. - > Region - Select your region from the pull-down list.
 This field specifies the region where the wireless function of the router can be used.
-It may be illegal to use the wireless function of the router in a region other than one of those specified in this field. - > Channel - The current channel in use.
-This field determines which operating frequency will be used. - Mode Indicates the current mode (108Mbps (Dynamic), 108Mbps (Static), 54Mbps (802.11g), 11Mbps (802.11b)).
-If you select 108Mbps (Dynamic), it is compatible with 54Mbps (802.11g) and 11Mbps (802.11b).
+It may be illegal to use the wireless function of the router in a region other than one of those specified in this field. - Channel The current channel in use.
+This field determines which operating frequency will be used. - Mode Indicates the current mode 54Mbps (802.11g), 11Mbps (802.11b).
 If you select 54Mbps (802.11g), it is compatible with 11Mbps (802.11b).

-These settings are only for basic wireless parameters, for advanced settings, please refer to Section 5.5: "Wireless."
+These settings are only for basic wireless parameters, for advanced settings, please refer to Section 4.5: "Wireless."

-Note: The change of wireless settings won't take effect until the router reboots!
+The change of wireless settings won't take effect until the router reboots!
 You can reboot it manually.
-If you need instructions as to how to do this, please refer to Section 5.11.5: "Rebooting the Router"
+If you need instructions as to how to do this, please refer to Section 4.12.5: "Reboot".

-Click the Next button, you will then see the Finish page:
+Click the Next button.
+You will then see the Finish page: